Zimbabwe Women's Bureau

+The Zimbabwe Women's Bureau (ZWB) is a Zimbabwean non-governmental organization (NGO) established in 1978.
+Founded by black Rhodesian academics, activists, and businesswomen to raise awareness among women, it has evolved into a national organization.
+Its programs focus on livelihoods, sustainable agriculture, climate change, and social justice.

+History

-ZWB started as an effort by black Rhodesian academics, activists and businesswomen to "raise the awareness of women in the country, especially black women".
-To escape censorship by the Rhodesian Front, ZWB used churches as meeting places, portraying their activity as prayer groups.
-After independence, their survey of women's perspectives was published as a book, We Carry A Heavy Load.
-As a branch of the National Farmer's Association of Zimbabwe, the Women's Bureau sponsored workshops and training sessions for women farmers.
+ZWB was founded in 1978 as an effort to "raise the awareness of women in the country, especially black women".
+To escape censorship by the Rhodesian Front, it used churches as meeting places, portraying their activity as prayer groups.
+After independence, its survey of women's perspectives was published as the book We Carry A Heavy Load.
+It also operated as a branch of the National Farmer's Association of Zimbabwe, sponsoring workshops for women farmers.

+Organization

+ZWB is registered with the Ministry of Labor and Social Welfare as a Private Voluntary Organization (PVO 45/23).
+It reports a membership of over 25,000 women and girls, operating in 35 districts across all 10 provinces of Zimbabwe.

+In 2024, the organization revised its core purpose statement and developed a new resource mobilization strategy, a process supported by the Oak Foundation.